rickylevan/lambda-up/simple.md

 the coder is one who writes *code*, in the sense of a special language that is harder to understand than the plaintext.
 We have to do this because the plaintext, in this analogy, is a pure abstraction of the mind, and that of course can't actually run.
-Doing some from of *encryption*&mdash;making things a little more hidden, piling up a little incidental complexity&mdash;is always necessary to get something to actually work on a real machine.
+Doing some form of *encryption*&mdash;making things a little more hidden, piling up a little incidental complexity&mdash;is always necessary to get something to actually work on a real machine.
 The coder is thus always, to some extent, both an encryptor and a creator of details.
 The goal, in light of the constrained optimization problem